Real Estate Prices and Overview

 Notable & Unique: Car Ownership

-three.
-But households in the S Homan Ave / W Roosevelt Rd neighborhood buck
+the S Homan Ave / W Roosevelt Rd neighborhood have a highly unusual car ownership.

 27.9% of the households in this neighborhood don't own a car at